-The ABRS may vary the proportion of funds available under each round of the program based on funding received, out-year commitments and the number of applications received per stream.
-The remaining funds are used to meet out-year commitments for existing grant projects and for other one-off grants and contracts.
+The ABRS may vary the proportion of funds available under each round of the program based on funding received, prior round commitments and the number of applications received per stream.
+The remaining funds are used to meet prior round commitments for existing grant projects from the previous 2 rounds and for other ad hoc grants and contracts.

 Co-funding is a requirement of Research Grants, Early Career Researcher Grants and Postdoctoral Grants.
-The co-funding must also be a minimum of 50% of ABRS annual payments, for example, if \$30,000 is sought in year one, and \$20,000 in both years 2 and 3 (totalling \$70,000) then a minimum co-funding of \$35,000 would be required over the life of a project.
+The co-funding amount must be a minimum of 50% of ABRS annual payments, for example, if \$30,000 is sought in year one, and \$20,000 in both years 2 and 3 (totalling \$70,000) then a minimum co-funding of \$35,000 would be required over the life of a project.
 See section 4.2 on how co-funding can be allocated between years.